siddharth-diwakar/social-impact/SUPABASE_SETUP.md

    - **Public bucket**: ❌ Unchecked (keep private)
    - Click "Create bucket"

-## Step 3: Configure Storage Policies
+### Step 3: Configure Storage Policies

+1. Go back to "SQL Editor"
+2. Copy and paste the contents of `supabase/storage-policies.sql`
+3. Click "Run"

+Or manually:
 1. Click on the `documents` bucket you just created
 2. Click on "Policies" tab
 3. Click "New Policy" and create the following policies: